Home > Health & Fitness

-Stroke rehabilitation; Cerebrovascular accident - rehabilitation; Recovery from stroke; Stroke - recovery
+Stroke rehabilitation; Cerebrovascular accident - rehabilitation; Recovery from stroke; Stroke - recovery; CVA - recovery

 WHERE TO LIVE AFTER A STROKE

-Most patients will need stroke rehabilitation (rehab) to help them recover after they leave the hospital.
+Most people will need stroke rehabilitation (rehab) to help them recover after they leave the hospital.
 Stroke rehab will help you regain the ability to care for yourself.

 Most types of therapy can be done where you live, including in the home.